survivejs/webpack-book/manuscript/output/02_bundling_libraries.md

 If you try to import *./dist/lib.js* through Node, you notice it emits `{}`.
 The problem has to do with the output type that was chosen.
 To understand better which output to use and why, the next chapter covers them in detail.

-T> The *Authoring Packages* chapter discusses npm specific techniques in detail, and it complements these chapters well.
+T> The *Package Authoring Techniques* chapter discusses npm specific techniques in detail.